How To Get Rid Of Your Old Inventory In-Store

 Essential POS for selling old inventory

-Now you’ve got an idea of how to market your old inventory to customers, you’ll need the perfect display units and signage to get them noticed!
+Now you’ve got an idea of how to sell excess inventory to customers, you’ll need the perfect display units and signage to get them noticed!

 Sale signs and posters